stefan6419846/Pillow/docs/handbook/image-file-formats.rst

     ``"tiff_raw_16"``, ``"tiff_sgilog"``, ``"tiff_sgilog24"``, ``"tiff_thunderscan"``,
     ``"webp"``, ``"zstd"``

+**signed**
+    If true, and the image is not in F mode, then tell the encoder to save the image as signed.

+    .. versionadded:: 10.0.0

 **quality**
     The image quality for JPEG compression, on a scale from 0 (worst) to 100 (best).
 The default is 75.